Distribution Regression in Duration Analysis: an Application to Unemployment Spells: Introduction

-We illustrate the relevance of our proposal by examining how changes in unemployment insurance benefits affect, on average, the distribution of unemployment duration, using data from the Survey of Income and Program Participation for the period 1985-2000.
-We find that by allowing the distribution marginal effects to vary over the unemployment spell, our proposed method can, indeed, reveal interesting insights when compared to traditional hazard models as those used by \cite{Chetty2008}.
-For instance, in contrast to \cite{Chetty2008}, our results suggest that an increase in unemployment insurance have a non-monotone effect on the unemployment duration distribution.
-On the other hand, our results agree with \cite {Chetty2008} in that increases in unemployment insurance have larger effects on liquidity-constrained workers, suggesting that unemployment insurance affects unemployment duration not only through a moral hazard channel but also through a liquidity effect channel; see \cite{Chetty2008} for further discussion on these channels.
+We illustrate the relevance of our proposal by assessing how changes in unemployment insurance benefits affect, on average, the distribution of unemployment duration, using data from the Survey of Income and Program Participation for the period 1985-2000.
+We find that, by allowing the distributional marginal effects to vary over the unemployment spell, our proposed method can reveal interesting insights when compared to traditional hazard models as those used by \cite{Chetty2008}.
+For instance, our results suggest a non-monotone marginal effect of an increase in unemployment insurance on the unemployment duration distribution.
+Such a finding is in sharp contrast with those obtained using classical proportional hazard models.
+On the other hand, our results agree with \cite{Chetty2008} in that increases in unemployment insurance have larger effects on liquidity-constrained workers, suggesting that unemployment insurance affects unemployment duration not only through a moral hazard channel but also through a liquidity effect channel.

 The rest of the article is organized as follows.
-Section \ref{motivation} introduces the basic notation and motivates DR models from the CH approach.
-Indeed, we show that the DR modeling strategy can be seen as a generalization of popular hazard models, where all coefficients of the CH are allowed to depend on the elapsed duration.
-Section \ref{DRTrad} describes our estimation procedure, whereas Section \ref{Asy} discusses sufficient conditions for justifying asymptotically valid inferences.
-Section \ref{simulation} reports the results of a small Monte Carlo experiment, where we compare the relative performance of DR. Finally, we apply the proposed techniques to investigate the effect of unemployment benefits on unemployment duration in Section \ref{Application}.
-All proofs are gathered in the Appendix.
+Section \ref{motivation} introduces the basic notation and motivates distribution regression models using duration data as an alternative to classical conditional hazard modeling.
+Section \ref{DRTrad} describes our estimation procedure, whereas Section \ref{Asy} introduces regularity conditions needed to justify inferences on the distribution regression varying coefficients.
+All the results are proved in the Supplementary Appendix.
+Application of the results to different contexts are placed in Section \ref{theory_application}.
+Section \ref{simulation} briefly summarizes the results of the Monte Carlo simulations -- detailed discussion is presented in the Supplementary Appendix\footnote{The Supplementary Appendix is available at \url{https://pedrohcgs.github.io/files/Delgado_GarciaSuaza_SantAnna_2021_EJ-Appendix.pdf}}.
+Finally, we apply the proposed techniques to investigate the effect of unemployment benefits on unemployment duration in Section \ref{Application}.
+All our replication files are available at \url{https://github.com/pedrohcgs/KMDR-replication}.